Parikshith-26/PHT-WikiSum-Summarization/README.md

 ## How to Run
 1. Open the notebook in notebooks/.
 2. Follow the cells step by step:
--Load and preprocess the dataset
+- Load and preprocess the dataset
--Tokenize data
+- Tokenize data
--Train or evaluate the PHT model
+- Train or evaluate the PHT model
--Save results to results/
+- Save results to results/
 3. Evaluation:
--ROUGE scores will be printed for the model -Comparison charts saved in results/
+- ROUGE scores will be printed for the model
+- Comparison charts saved in results/

 ## Datasets
--WikiSum
--CNN/DailyMail
+- WikiSum
+- CNN/DailyMail

 ## Example ROUGE Scores
 Model	ROUGE-1	ROUGE-2	ROUGE-L